DAY 1

 B, L, D included

 In Houton, we board the ferry to Lyness on Hoy.
-We follow part of the Scapa Flow wartime trail, centred around the former fuel pumping station converted into an excellent museum.
-Later, in the dramatic scenery of Northern Hoy, we walk to the Dwarfie Stane, then drive to Rackwick Bay, where we picnic and enjoy a short walk.
+In the dramatic scenery of Northern Hoy, we walk to the Dwarfie Stane rock-cut tomb, then drive to remote Rackwick Bay, where we picnic on the beach and later enjoy a short walk (1.5 miles/2.5 km).
 On our return to Mainland, we stop at the Orkneyinga Saga Centre in Orphir.
-This narrative of Orkney Islands’ history, from their capture by the Norwegian king in the 9th century until about 1200, was written by an unknown Icelandic author at the beginning of the 13th century.
+This narrative of the Orkney Islands’ history, from their capture by the Norwegian king in the 9th century until about 1200, was written by an unknown Icelandic author at the beginning of the 13th century.
 Our accommodation for the next 3 nights is a charming old-fashioned country-house style hotel near Kirkwall.

 DAY 6